herman-zubenko/twinfield/README.txt

 This project is a test task for Twinfield.

-To run the standalone server, type "webdriver-manager start" in Command line.
+Firstly you have to run the standalone server.
+Type "webdriver-manager start" in Command line.

 To run the tests, please run "protractor conf.js" in project root folder.

 All specs from conf.js will be runned.